coveo-labs/zapier/README.md

 cd zapier
 npm install
 ```
 Now, you should have the app and all of it's dependencies installed in the directory.
-If the app failed to update, run the following commands to
+If the app failed to update on it's own, run the following commands to
 ensure the app is updated:

 ```bash